Early Behavior and Communication Challenges to Look for in Babies and Toddlers

 Sensory issues Sensory challenges usually occur in older children rather than babies or toddlers, since the younger children are still getting used to their senses.
 This symptom can appear as really strong or unusual reactions to lights, sounds, smells, textures, and tastes.
 As one example, this could mean a limited diet due to textures, such as only soft foods, or no soft foods at all.

-As the kiddo gets older, keep an eye on repetitive actions.
+As your child gets older, keep an eye on repetitive actions.
 This is not necessarily mimicking or echoing words, which should be expected in babies.
 Sometimes called “stimming” and “stereotypy,” this is more along the lines of flapping hands, spinning in circles, or maybe something less noticeable with their fingers that happens over and over again.

 Lose skills they once had This is where it can get tricky.
 Sometimes a child may seem to master a skill early in life, such as talking or eating, but then stop doing it all together.
 This is why it’s important to continue to play with and watch how your child grows.

 If you have a concern with any of these areas, it doesn’t necessarily mean your child has autism or any other developmental disorder.
-It may mean there’s a just a tweak needed in your kiddo’s routine, or maybe your he or she has a slight delay in one area.
+It may mean your child could benefit from a tweak in routine, or maybe they have a slight delay in one area.
 Either way, it’s important to discuss these challenges and any other questions you may have with the pediatrician.